 Listen to Sherri's radio interview on the show "If These Walls Could Talk" with the subject "What's Hiding in Your Favorite TV Shows?"
 Find out what you’re REALLY watching when you watch TV by joining Katherine Morris, the Setting Shrink, Emmy-award winning President of the Writers Guild of America, west, Patric M. Verrone, and Sherri Sheridan, Creative Director at Minds Eye Media, and the creator of animations and digital films, for a rare in-depth discussion of the making of television shows.

 Sometimes Sherri can be spotted speaking or teaching at industry conferences.
 She has written articles for DV Magazine and 3D Design.
-Currently, she is writing a series of articles, on story for digital filmmaking, for Student Filmmakers Magazine.
+Starting in 2008 she began writing a series of articles on digital filmmaking for Student Filmmakers Magazine.

 From 1996 to 2000, Sherri taught a class she invented called Story For 3D Animation at the Academy of Art University in San Francisco.
 Over 4000 graduate 3D computer animation students took the class to develop thesis film ideas.
 While teaching these students, she started developing the foundation for a unique step-by-step, digital visual storytelling process.
 This process eventually grew into the book Developing Digital Short Films and the Writing A Great Script Fast Workshop.

-Before joining Minds Eye Media in 1995, she helped develop Shockwave Technology at Macromedia, and created the first Shockwave movies on the web.
+Before founding Minds Eye Media in 1995, she helped develop Shockwave Technology at Macromedia, and created the first Shockwave movies on the web.
 Shockwave became the main engine for every film, video, animation and interactive game on the internet when it was integrated into Flash in 1996.
 Adobe purchased Macromedia in 2005 for $3.4 billion to aquire Flash and Dreamweaver.

 Sherri has a BA in English from U.C.
 Berkeley, and went to San Francisco State, to study Interactive Design and Computer Animation, for her graduate work.